sedurifasean/SQL-Healthcare-Analysis/README.md

 ## **Key Findings** <br />
 - The most common medical condition based on age and health condition is obesity found between the ages of 50-59.
 Therefore, I suggest bringing more awareness and preventative measures such as diet and exercise with people within this age range.
 - The most common medical condition based off gender is arthritis in females and diabetes in males.
 Therefore, I can suggest that patients regularly perform specific stretches and recommended diet that will help those at high risk.
-- There appears to be a spike in medical visits for asthma starting in August.
+- There is a spike in medical visits for asthma in August.
 Although a person cannot avoid going outside, reducing the risk of pollen by regularly cleaning, and staying indoors can help lower triggers.
-In addition, the amount of asthma cases is slightly decreasing which suggests that the treatments for asthma is working.
+In addition, the amount of asthma cases is slightly decreasing in each year which suggests that the treatments for asthma is working.
 - The hospitals that had the most visitations are in the order of LLC Smith, Ltd Smith, and Johnson PLC.
 Therefore, a greater quantity of resources can be allocated to these locations.
 - There is a high frequency of readmission rates with those who have diabetes and obesity.
 I suggest looking into the current treatment plans and seek alternative methods to improve them.